sbhand22/Flutter-chatapp/README.md

 - **Backend:** Firebase (Firestore) for real-time messaging, Firebase Auth for authentication, and Firebase Cloud Messaging for push notifications.
 - **Storage:** Firebase Cloud Storage for multimedia handling.

-Download ChatBuzz today and unlock a new level of seamless communication!
+Download ChatBuzz today and deploy with firebase!

 ## Installation